Last updated 04/03/2021

 - Isolate yourself if feeling ill

-- A maximum of two people are permitted in student bedrooms at one time and time in enclosed spaces with another person must be limited to 30 minutes
+- A maximum of one person is permitted in student bedrooms at one time and time in enclosed spaces with another person must be limited to 30 minutes

 - All gatherings must comply with social distancing parameters of at least 1.5m between each student in accordance with the stipulated health guidelines